is-project-4th-year/build-your-portfolio-github-workflow-essentials-Faith-Kathomi/Assignment.md

 ### A. Milestones and Issues

 I used milestones to group related issues for each major section of my portfolio.
-This helped me break down the work and stay on track.Below is an example of of the issues under the milestone for Developing the about page for Kelly's personal portfolio
+This helped me break down the work and stay on track.Below is an example of of the issues and the milestones i created for Developing the  personal portfolio

 ![Milestones and Issues](screenshots/CreatedMilestones.png)
 ![Creating Issues](screenshots/CreatedIssues.png)